-In many cases, stress has power over us because we don't realize that we have choices and could be doing things differently.
+In many cases, we are juggling multiple roles which make many demands on our time and resources.
+Stress has power over us because we don't realize that we have choices and could be doing things differently.

 This course will allow the participants to understand the nature and sources of their stress.
 They will gain the skills to deal with their stress symptoms and with stressful situations, they will learn how to relax and to choose a healthier and happier future.
 We will include discussions around perspective-taking, reframing and resilience, ways to make better choices for more helpful outcomes.
 The skills gained can be equally applied to stress at home or at work, from dealing with tasks or to managing people and situations.